General Monogamy of Tsallis $q$-Entropy Entanglement in Multiqubit Systems

 \section{Abstract}

-In this paper, we study the monogamy inequality of Tsallis-q entropy entanglement.
-We first provide an analytic formula of Tsallis-q entropy entanglement in two-qubit systems for $\frac{5-\sqrt{13}}{2}\leq q\leq\frac{5+\sqrt{13}}{2}.$ The analytic formula of Tsallis-q entropy entanglement in $2\otimes d$ system is also obtained and we show that Tsallis-q entropy entanglement satisfies a set of hierarchical monogamy equalities.
-Furthermore, we prove the squared Tsallis-q entropy entanglement follows a general inequality in the qubit systems.
+In this paper, we study the monogamy inequality of Tsallis $q$-entropy entanglement.
+We first provide an analytic formula of Tsallis $q$-entropy entanglement in two-qubit systems for $\frac{5-\sqrt{13}}{2}\leq q\leq\frac{5+\sqrt{13}}{2}.$ The analytic formula of Tsallis $q$-entropy entanglement in $2\otimes d$ system is also obtained and we show that Tsallis $q$-entropy entanglement satisfies a set of hierarchical monogamy equalities.
+Furthermore, we prove the squared Tsallis $q$-entropy entanglement follows a general inequality in the qubit systems.
 Based on the monogamy relations, a set of multipartite entanglement indicators is constructed, which can detect all genuine multiqubit entangled states even in the case of $N$-tangle vanishes.
 Moreover, we study some examples in multipartite higher-dimensional system for the monogamy inequalities.

 \eid{identifier}